nicgda/qmk_fork/users/nicgda/readme.md

 the current state of the nic mode.
 The process_record_user() function handling this is in the common nicgda.c file.

-For the notification, the underglow is used on the ID80 (rgb light) and the side leds on the GMMK pro (rgd matrix).
+For the notification, the underglow is used on the ID80 and mkc75 (rgb light) and the side leds on the GMMK pro (rgd matrix).

 ### HID communication